oyeolamilekan/minialdoc/README.md

+# 🌟 A star would be much appreciated! 🌟

 # Minialdoc
 An open-source alternative to readme.com for creating beautiful API documentation.
 Built for developers who want a simple, free way to document their APIs with features like interactive API testing, markdown support, and team collaboration.